 by Irene’s estranged widower father Richard, who has become an

-from Richard escalate and Billy is injured when thrown down
+Richard escalate and Billy is injured when thrown down the

-to the city, but he realizes that Irene had kidnapped him ten
+city, but he realizes that Irene had kidnapped him eleven

 years previous, when he was four.